Pagbilao: Puting Buhangin Beach and Kwebang Lampas (updated)

 Kwebang Lampas is a cave on the right end of the cove easily accessible via a short swim or trek among the rocks.
 It's a relatively small cave that has an opening out to sea.
 The water inside the cave is shallow and noticeably warmer than the waters of the cove (a hot spring somewhere?).
 The openings on both ends of the cave serve to illuminate its interior but since we considered it too risky to bring a camera while navigating the rocks on the way to the cave we weren't able to take pictures.

 All in all, Puting Buhangin is just perfect for beach bumming and a leisurely swim.
-You can also see some fishes by going a little further out to the rocks on both ends of the cove and snorkeling there.
-We can’t help but think however that some of the corals may have been destroyed by illegal fishing and could only hope that the locals will do well to preserve the natural beauty of this environment.
+You can also see some fishes by going a little further out towards the rocks on both ends of the cove and snorkeling there.
+We can't help but think however that some of the corals may have been destroyed by illegal fishing and could only hope that the locals will do well to preserve the natural beauty of this environment.